Tronde/ansible-role-rhel-patchmanagement/README.md

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

 At first I like to explain the variables to set with an example from `vars/main.yml`.
 A more detailed description will follow: